Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

-The exotic quantum subgroups for $\cC(A_r,k)$ when $r\le 4$ are given in Table 2.1.
-It is more convenient to use there $P_+^k(A_r)$ rather than $P^{\,\ka}_{\!++}(A_r)$.
-We find that all exotic quantum subgroups for these $A_r$ are of Lie type.
+The exceptional quantum subgroups for $\cC(A_r,k)$ when $r\le 4$ are given in Table 2.1, using $P_+^k(A_r)$ rather than $P^{\,\ka}_{\!++}(A_r)$ for readability.
+We find that all exceptional quantum subgroups for these $A_r$ are of Lie type.
 All of these extensions are unique.